 The kettlebell is an inherently unbalanced implement due to its offset nature.
-This combined with the fact that we do many movement one side at a time, trains the body to fire the core to tie the upper and lower body power transfer together.
+Combined with the fact that we do many movements one side at a time, this trains the body to fire the core to tie the upper and lower body power transfer together.

-Because kettlebell training involves so many muscles it also ends up being a terrific calorie burner.
-Just know the harder you train, the heavier you train, the longer you train and the less rest you take the more calories you will burn.
-Of course you can't increase all of these factors at once but they all affect how much energy you expend.
+Because kettlebell training involves so many muscles, it also becomes a terrific calorie burner.
+Just know the harder you train, the heavier you train, the longer you train, and the less rest you take, the more calories you burn.
+Of course, you can't increase all these factors at once, but they all affect how much energy you expend.

 Periodization is breaking your training up by varying load and volume over time.
-It is less effective to train heavy or do high volume all the time.
-Having periods of heavy work to build limit strength that transitions into higher volume training to build work capacity will be an approach a coach will take to improve an athletes performance.
+It is less effective to train heavily or do high volume all the time.
+Having periods of heavy work to build maximum strength that transitions into higher volume training to build work capacity will be an approach a coach will take to improve an athlete's performance.

 Until recently, you could only get kettlebells in 4 or 8 Kg (8.8 or 17.6 lbs) weight increments.
-This is a huge increase for what is often a single arm implement.
-This would mean you would have to build up volume and reps with a weight before you were ready to move up to the next weight.
+This is a huge increase for what is often a single-arm implement.
+This would mean you would have to build up volume and reps with a given weight before moving up to the next weight.
 I refer to it as having to master the weight.

-For instance, you might start off with doing 4 sets 5 reps per arm of clean and press with a 16 Kg kettlebell.
+For instance, you might start off by doing four sets of 5 reps per arm of clean and press with a 16 Kg kettlebell.
 Each week you add one set until you are up to 10 sets.
-With this you have gone from doing 20 reps per arm to doing 50 reps per arm over a matter of weeks.
+With this, you have gone from doing 20 reps per arm to doing 50 reps per arm over a matter of weeks.

 Then add one rep per set per week until you are up to 10 reps per arm.
-This is increasing the density of your workouts so you are getting more work in the same amount of time.
-So after another 5 weeks, the weight you started doing 20 reps in a workout you are now doing 100 reps per arm fairly easily.
-At this point you would be ready to go up to the 20 Kg kettlebell and start the volume cycle all over again.
+This increases the density of your workouts, so you are getting more work in the same amount of time.
+So after another five weeks, the weight you started doing 20 reps in a workout, you are now doing 100 reps per arm fairly easily.
+At this point, you would be ready to go up to the 20 Kg kettlebell and start the volume cycle again.

-To keep the workout time from being too long, I set a timer to beep every minute.
-You do a set and what ever time is left in the minute is your rest time.
-By the time you are up to 10 reps per arm you will be barely putting the weight down.
-This is great for endurance as the arm and shoulder get a break between sets but the legs and core are working the whole time.
+I set a timer to beep every minute to keep the workout from being too long.
+You do a set, and whatever time is left in the minute is your rest time.
+By the time you are up to 10 reps per arm, you will barely put the weight down.
+This is great for endurance as the arm and shoulder get a break between sets, but the legs and core are working the whole time.

-So just by increasing the amount of work you are doing with the same weight you can go from what is heavy with low volume to what is relatively light with high volume.
-This will make you stronger, fitter and burn a lot of calories.
+So just by increasing the amount of work, you are doing with the same weight, you can go from what is heavy with low volume to what is relatively light with high volume.
+This will make you stronger and fitter and burn many calories.

 8. Low Impact

-As I get older I find not getting beaten up by my workouts is as much a goal as the fitness gains.
-Running or heavy barbell work leaves my joints hurting but kettlebell training does not.
-Ballistic kettlebell exercises like swings, cleans and snatches all build speed and explosive power with very little pounding on the body.
+As I get older, I find not getting beaten up by my workouts is as much a goal as the fitness gains.
+Running or heavy barbell work hurts my joints, but kettlebell training does not.
+Ballistic kettlebell exercises like swings, cleans, and snatches all build speed and explosive power with little pounding on the body.

-Kettlebell swing and lunge workouts will give you all the cardiovascular benefits of running while making you stronger with minimal impact.
+Kettlebell swing and lunge workouts will give you all the cardiovascular benefits of running, making you stronger with minimal impact.

 9. The WTF Effect

-This is a phenomenon in kettlebell training that hasn't been studied but has been observed countless times where your workouts with the bell dramatically improve a seemingly unrelated activity.
-For instance people who haven't run in months find their running dramatically improved from doing tons of swings.
-I've found high rep snatches for time improves my rock climbing.
+This phenomenon in kettlebell training hasn't been studied but has been observed countless times where your workouts with the kettlebell dramatically improve a seemingly unrelated activity.
+For instance, people who haven't run in months find their running dramatically improved from doing many swings.
+I've found high-rep snatches for time to improve my rock climbing grip.

-We can guess at the cause of these carry over effects but either way, it is cool to do a form of training that improves multiple qualities at once.
-This is case where the whole is more than the sum of the parts.
+We can guess the cause of these carry-over effects, but it is cool to do training that improves multiple qualities at once.
+This is a case where the whole is more than the sum of the parts.